faylward/ncldv_markersearch/README.md

 log_file.txt          This is just a log file of some of the outputs produced by hmmsearch and clustal that is used for debugging purposes.

 In addition, for each .faa file in the input folder a .domout and .domout.parsed file is created.
 These are used if you re-run this tool with the -r flag.

+### Examples

+To get the best hits to the markers A32,mcp,SFII,PolB,VLTF3, using 4 threads.
+>python ncldv_markersearch.py -i test_input -n test_run -t 4

+To get all hits, including "secondary hits", or second-best hits:
+>python ncldv_markersearch.py -i test_input -n test_run -t 4 -a

+To get best hits and also generate a concatenated alignment:
+>python ncldv_markersearch.py -i test_input -n test_run -t 4 -c

+To get best hits and generate an alignment for the markers A32,PolB,VLTF3,RNAPL, and RNAPS:
+>python ncldv_markersearch.py -i test_input -n test_run -t 4 -c -m A32,PolB,VLTF3,RNAPL,RNAPS